mawds/data-carpentry-workshop/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "This is a test lesson"
-teaching: 0
+teaching: 20
-exercises: 0
+exercises: 5
 questions:
-- "Key question"
+- "What's the aim of this lesson"
 objectives:
-- "First objective."
+- "To learn stuff"
+- "To learn more stuff"
 keypoints:
-- "First key point."
+- "We learnt how to do stuff"
+- "And we learned even more things"
 ---

 >## Callout Title